lordpansar/chiligenerator/README.md

 ChiliGenerator
 ------------------------------------

-You can make up a name of a chili species just by combining a dangerous place and a dangerous animal.
+You can make up the name of a chili species just by combining a dangerous place and a dangerous animal.
 ChiliGenerator does this for you, so you don't have to.

 The app is written in HTML, CSS, vanilla JS and Twitter Bootstrap and is hosted on Azure.